cusyio/Python4DataScience/docs/productive/git/advanced/gitlab/ci-cd/index.rst

 Continuous Integration
-    runs a series of scripts sequentially or in parallel that your application automatically builds and tests, for example after each ``git pull`` in a :doc:`feature branch <../../workflows/feature-branches>`.
+    runs a series of scripts sequentially or in parallel that your application automatically builds and tests, for example after each ``git pull`` in a :doc:`feature branch <../../../workflows/feature-branches>`.
 This is to make it less likely that you will introduce bugs into your application.

     If the checks work as expected, you can make a :doc:`merge request
-    <merge-requests>`; if the checks fail, you can revert the changes if
+    <../merge-requests>`; if the checks fail, you can revert the changes if
     necessary.

     .. seealso::